ocaml/dune/doc/reference/cram.rst

 within a directory with a name that ends with ``.t``.

-A Cram test begins its execution in a temporary directory where its dependencies (as listed in the corresponding :ref:`cram stanzas <cram-stanza>`, if any) are available.
-In the case of a directory test, the contents of the directory are also available.
+A Cram test begins its execution in a temporary directory where its dependencies (as listed in the corresponding :doc:`cram stanzas
+<files/dune/cram>`, if any) are available.
+In the case of a directory test, the
+contents of the directory are also available.

 File tests have the nice property that they are self-contained: everything happens in a single file.
 This is handy because it does not make a deep file